 President Rachel Ingal

-Rachel Ingal is a junior Political Science major, minoring in Business Economics and International Development Studies.
-She is originally from Cincinnati, Ohio, but currently lives in Badin Hall (Home of the Bullfrogs!).
+Rachel Ingal is a senior Political Science major, minoring in Business Economics and International Development Studies.
+She is originally from Cincinnati, Ohio, and is a former Badin Hall Bullfrog.

 Often heard singing around campus, Rachel is a proud member of Halftime A Cappella, and you can win her heart over with any karaoke duet.
 She is a podcast aficionado and religious listener of The Daily, and she also enjoys spending her free time watching her guilty pleasure show, The Bachelor.

 At Notre Dame, Rachel has previously served in Student Government as Director of FUEL on Executive Cabinet and as a member of the Department of Diversity and Inclusion.
-She is currently the Vice President of Badin Hall, as well as on the Junior Class Council.
+She served as the Vice President of Badin Hall and on the Junior Class Council.
 Additionally, she works for the Admissions Office as a tour guide and in the Kellogg International Scholars Program.
 Rachel is also a Brennan Family Scholar and in the Glynn Family Honors Program.

 Feel free to reach out to Rachel at email@example.com.